 In the physical retail world, the steps to complete a purchase are obvious: walk up to the check-out area, hand over your money or use a card or digital pay system at the register, and then walk out with your items.

-Most online shoppers today understand that after rendering payment they can expect to receive their products in the mail.
-By providing as many details as possible – including the expected shipping time, shipping method, and a tracking number if you can – you’ll inspire more confidence with customers.
+Most online shoppers today understand that after rendering payment, they can expect to receive their products in the mail.
+By providing as many details as possible – including the expected shipping time, shipping method, and a tracking number if you can – you’ll instill more confidence in your business among your customers.

-4. Link to related products and services
+4. Link to Related Products and Services

-Perhaps others who have purchased that item typically buy something else soon after – you could easily include a link to that item to speed up the purchase cycle.
-You can include a direct link to any other purchase you think will make their experience with the original item better.
+Perhaps others who have purchased that item typically buy something else soon after.
+You can easily include a link to that item to speed up the purchase cycle.
+You can include a direct link to any other product page you think will make their experience with the original item better.

-If you are selling a service, think about potential upsells based on additional services as well as purchase cycles.
+If you are selling a service, think about potential upsells based on additional services, as well as purchase cycles.
 Many online service businesses charge a certain rate per month or quarter.
 Is there an opportunity for you to offer a discount if the customer agrees to extend the service immediately after buying?